 This was not the way that David showed us how to pray and make amends to God, when he said: I acknowledge my transgression, and my sin is ever before me.
-He did not concentrate on others’ sins; he turned his thoughts on himself.
+David did not concentrate on others’ sins; he turned his thoughts on himself.
 He did not merely stroke the surface, but he plunged inside and went deep down within himself.
-He did not spare himself, and therefore was not impudent in asking to be spared.
+So he did not spare himself, and therefore was not impudent in asking to be spared.

 Sacrifice of a Contrite & Humble Spirit

 Do you want God to be appeased?
 Learn what you are to do that God may be pleased with you.
 Consider the psalm again: If you wanted sacrifice, I would indeed have given it; in burnt offerings you will take no delight.
 Are you then to be without sacrifice?
 Are you to offer nothing?
 Will you please God without an offering?

 Consider what you read in the same psalm: If you wanted sacrifice, I would indeed have given it; in burnt offerings you will take no delight.
 But continue to listen, and say with David: A sacrifice to God is a contrite spirit; God does not despise a contrite and humble heart.

 Cast aside your former offerings, for now you have found out what you are to offer.
 In the days of your fathers you would have made offerings of cattle – these were the sacrifices.
 If you wanted sacrifice, I would indeed have given it.
 These then, Lord, you do not want, and yet you do want sacrifice.

 You will take no delight in burnt offerings, David says.
 If you will not take delight in burnt offerings, will you remain without sacrifice?
 Not at all.
 A sacrifice to God is a contrite spirit; God does not despise a contrite and humble heart.